 The Mathematics Learning Research Group

-The Mathematics Learning Research Group, or MLRG, is an informal gathering of faculty and graduate students who share research interests in the learning, teaching, and use of mathematics in schools and other settings.
+The Mathematics Learning Research Group, or MLRG, is an informal gathering of graduate students who share research interests in the learning, teaching, and use of mathematics in schools and other settings—although sometimes a few faculty members attend.
 It meets periodically (usually every two weeks) with discussion often focusing on work in progress (conceptualizing research, planning data-gathering, considering emerging results, and relating emergent results to practice and subsequent research), but also includes doing mathematics together and practicing conference or job search presentations.

 Contact Lisa Keller or organizers below to join.
 The semester schedule of MLRG activities is updated a week or so before each planned event.
-Graduate student organizers for 2021-22 are Brady Tyburski and Sheila Orr.
+Graduate student organizers for 2023-24 are Katie Westby and Jermaine Howell.